-Where licencing is required, such as donation collections, the selling of alcohol, food or other activities, these activities should be notified to the relevant Environmental Health Officer.
+Where licencing is required, such as donation collections, or the selling of alcohol, food or other activities during the event, these activities should be notified to the relevant Environmental Health Officer.
 Occasionally Health and Safety and Environmental Health teams may be consulted at the discretion of the event organiser.